-“And it was the third hour, and they crucified him.
-And when the sixth hour was come, there was darkness over the whole land until the ninth hour.
-And at the ninth hour Jesus cried with a loud voice, saying, Eloi, Eloi, lama sabachthani? which is, being interpreted, My God, my God, why hast thou forsaken me?
-And some of them that stood by, when they heard it, said, Behold, he calleth Elias.
-And one ran and filled a spunge full of vinegar, and put it on a reed, and gave him to drink, saying, Let alone; let us see whether Elias will come to take him down.
-And Jesus cried with a loud voice, and gave up the ghost.
-And the veil of the temple was rent in twain from the top to the bottom.
-And when the centurion, which stood over against him, saw that he so cried out, and gave up the ghost, he said, Truly this man was the Son of God.” – Mark 15:25,33-39.
+[Mark 15:33-39 And when the sixth hour was come, there was darkness over the whole land until the ninth hour.
+34 And at the ninth hour Jesus cried with a loud voice, saying, Eloi, Eloi, lama sabachthani? which is, being interpreted, My God, my God, why hast thou forsaken me?
+35 And some of them that stood by, when they heard it, said, Behold, he calleth Elias.
+36 And one ran and filled a spunge full of vinegar, and put it on a reed, and gave him to drink, saying, Let alone; let us see whether Elias will come to take him down.
+37 And Jesus cried with a loud voice, and gave up the ghost.
+38 And the veil of the temple was rent in twain from the top to the bottom.
+39 And when the centurion, which stood over against him, saw that he so cried out, and gave up the ghost, he said, Truly this man was the Son of God.]

 [My God, my God, why hast thou forsaken me?]
 Is that not the question we all ask God at times when we are going through such pain?
 Right there on the cross, God turned His back on His Son.
 Why?
 All of the sins of every person born, even those yet to come, were covering His broken body.
 Jesus, became the required sin sacrifice needed to redeem and atone for, not one sinner, but all who believe in Him.
-Now, it was finished; the bruised would be cured once and for all from the sin that covered the body of the one who admitted they were a sinner.
-“But he was wounded for our transgressions, he was bruised for our iniquities: the chastisement of our peace was upon him; and with his stripes we are healed.]
+Now, it was finished; the bruised would be cured once and for all from the sin that covered the body of the one who admitted they were a sinner, [Isaiah 53:3-5 He is despised and rejected of men; a man of sorrows, and acquainted with grief: and we hid as it were our faces from him; he was despised, and we esteemed him not.
+4 Surely he hath borne our griefs, and carried our sorrows: yet we did esteem him stricken, smitten of God, and afflicted.
+5 But he was wounded for our transgressions, he was bruised for our iniquities: the chastisement of our peace was upon him; and with his stripes we are healed.]

-Now, as the evening and Sabbath drew near, they did not want to leave the body on the cross much longer, Joseph, a disciple of Jesus, went to Pilate and asked for the body of Jesus to bury Him.
-“And now when the even was come, because it was the preparation, that is, the day before the sabbath, 43 Joseph of Arimathaea, an honourable counsellor, which also waited for the kingdom of God, came, and went in boldly unto Pilate, and craved the body of Jesus.
+[Mark 15:42-46 And now when the even was come, because it was the preparation, that is, the day before the sabbath, 43 Joseph of Arimathaea, an honourable counsellor, which also waited for the kingdom of God, came, and went in boldly unto Pilate, and craved the body of Jesus.
 44 And Pilate marvelled if he were already dead: and calling unto him the centurion, he asked him whether he had been any while dead.
-And when he knew it of the centurion, he gave the body to Joseph.
-And he bought fine linen, and took him down, and wrapped him in the linen, and laid him in a sepulchre which was hewn out of a rock, and rolled a stone unto the door of the sepulchre.” – Mark 15:42-46.
+45 And when he knew it of the centurion, he gave the body to Joseph.
+46 And he bought fine linen, and took him down, and wrapped him in the linen, and laid him in a sepulchre which was hewn out of a rock, and rolled a stone unto the door of the sepulchre.]

 [Mark 16:9-16 Now when Jesus was risen early the first day of the week, he appeared first to Mary Magdalene, out of whom he had cast seven devils.
-And she went and told them that had been with him, as they mourned and wept.
-And they, when they had heard that he was alive, and had been seen of her, believed not.
-Afterward he appeared unto the eleven as they sat at meat, and upbraided them with their unbelief and hardness of heart, because they believed not them which had seen him after he was risen.
-And he said unto them, Go ye into all the world, and preach the gospel to every creature.
-He that believeth and is baptized shall be saved; but he that believeth not shall be damned.]
+10 And she went and told them that had been with him, as they mourned and wept.
+11 And they, when they had heard that he was alive, and had been seen of her, believed not.
+12 After that he appeared in another form unto two of them, as they walked, and went into the country.
+13 And they went and told it unto the residue: neither believed they them.
+14 Afterward he appeared unto the eleven as they sat at meat, and upbraided them with their unbelief and hardness of heart, because they believed not them which had seen him after he was risen.
+15 And he said unto them, Go ye into all the world, and preach the gospel to every creature.
+16 He that believeth and is baptized shall be saved; but he that believeth not shall be damned.]

 God Bless You, I am praying for you,